-Easer is one of the Christian festivals celebrated in the month of April.
+Easer is one of the Christian festivals celebrated in April.
 Easter rabbits, as well as Easter eggs, are the primary destination of the festival.
 The festival is mainly celebrated in the states of Goa, Kerala, and also Andhra Pradesh.

 Mahavir Jayanti: A Jain Festival

-Mahavir Jayanti is one of the most important Jain festivals celebrated in the month of April.
+Mahavir Jayanti is one of the most important Jain festivals celebrated in April.
 It is the most considerable festival of Jains.
 Gujarat holds the greatest reasonable throughout the festival.
 Moreover Vaishali, in Bihar being the birthplace of Lord Mahavir celebrates the festival with grandiosity.

 Bihu – Assam

 Bihu is one of the most well-known celebrations in the Indian state of Assam.
 It is a three-day festival that kicks off the Assamese New Year and is usually held in mid-April.
 The event celebrates the agricultural cycle and is marked by feasting, dancing, and singing.
 During Bihu, people dress in traditional attire and participate in cultural activities such as husori (traditional songs and dances) and bihu dhol. (a type of drum).
 Traditional Assamese cuisines such as pitha (rice cakes), laru (sweet balls made of coconut and jaggery), and a range of fish and meat dishes are also popular at the festival.

 Rongali Bihu (in April), Kongali Bihu (in October), and Bhogali Bihu (in January) are the three separate Bihu celebrations, each with its significance and ceremonies.
 Overall, Bihu is a time for celebration and merriment in Assam, bringing together individuals from various ethnicities and cultures.

 Baisakhi: A North Indian Festival